elilambnz/react-py/website/docs/introduction/docusaurus-usage.md

 ]
 ```

 This configuration resolves the `__webpack_require__ is not defined` error that occurs when web workers are processed by webpack.
-The BannerPlugin injects the necessary webpack globals into all JavaScript chunks, ensuring that worker files have access to the `__webpack_require__` object they expect.
+The BannerPlugin injects a simple `__webpack_require__` object to prevent the error from occurring in web worker contexts.

 [Read more about the original issue here](https://github.com/facebook/docusaurus/issues/8389).